 Where to Stay:

 Cabo is no longer “cheap” so I opted for a “budget friendly” hotel in San Jose.
 I chose Hyatt Place for it’s location, price, cleanliness, free parking, and upper floor ocean view rooms.
 The hotel is not on the beach (you can walk to it) but it exceeded my expectations.
-The room was large and clean with a great view, the staff helpful and accommodating, and a good breakfast is included.
-Best of all is you can walk a few minutes to Starbucks, El Wine Shop (amazing coffee), Green Goddess grocery (green juice, vegan smoothies, quinoa salad to go), Lugareño Cocina – an upscale restaurant next door, and 2 large grocery stores.
-I even walked to downtown San Jose (40 min each way).
+The room was large and clean with a great view, the staff were helpful and accommodating.
+A surprisingly good breakfast was included.
+Best of all, you can walk a few minutes to Starbucks, El Wine Shop (amazing coffee), Green Goddess grocery (green juice, vegan smoothies, quinoa salads to go), Lugareño Cocina – an upscale restaurant next door, and 2 large grocery stores.
+I even walked to dinner in downtown San Jose (40 min each way).
 And my favorite 2 hour beach loop starts right here (see below).

 If budget isn’t an issue, here are my other hotel recommendations in San Jose: